Time Means Everything.

 Treating Heart Attack Patients Faster

-Once an emergency room physician has identified an acute heart attack patient, the Stat Heart team is immediately activated.
-This is, in essence, a single call that activates the team at Culbertson, the helicopter/transport system and the specialists in Springfield simultaneously.
-This means that once the patient arrives in Springfield a team is standing by and immediately determines the best appropriate intervention for that patient.
+Once an Emergency Department physician has identified an acute heart attack patient, the Stat Heart team is immediately activated.
+A single call simultaneously activates the team at Culbertson, the helicopter/transport system, and the specialists in Springfield.
+This means once the patient arrives in Springfield, a team stands by and immediately determines the best appropriate intervention for that patient.